AnaviTechnology/anavi-docs/anavi-light-controller/anavi-light-controller.md

 By default ANAVI Light Controller comes with [this free and open source Arduino sketch](https://github.com/AnaviTechnology/anavi-light-controller-sw).

+## USB to UART Module

+For uploading firmware to ANAVI Light Controller you need USB to UART module.
+All kits include CP2102 which out of the box on GNU/Linux distributions.
+Drivers for MS Windows and Mac OS X are [available at silabs.com](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 ## Setting up the Arduino IDE

 1. Install the Arduino IDE following the instuctions from from https://www.arduino.cc/en/Main/Software